-- (b) For Dual Sync Sources Mode, both single pulse or periodic sync signals can be used. - (c) For multi-DAC synchronization in PLL mode, the LVDS SYNCP/N signal is used to sync the PLL Ndivider and can be sourced from either the FPGA/ASIC pattern generator or clock distribution circuit as long as the t(SYNC_PLL) setup and hold timing requirement is met with respect to the reference clock source at DACCLKP/N pins.
+- rising edge for FIFO and clock divider sync is recommended.
+Periodic sync signal is not recommended due to the non-deterministic latency of the sync signal through the clock domain transfer. - (b) For Dual Sync Sources Mode, both single pulse or periodic sync signals can be used. - (c) For multi-DAC synchronization in PLL mode, the LVDS SYNCP/N signal is used to sync the PLL N-divider and can be sourced from either the FPGA/ASIC pattern generator or clock distribution circuit as long as the t(SYNC_PLL) setup and hold timing requirement is met with respect to the reference clock source at DACCLKP/N pins.
 The LVDS SYNCP/N signal can be provided at this point. - 10.
-FIFO and clock divider configurations after all the sync signals have provided the initial sync pulses needed for synchronization: - (a) For Single Sync Source Mode where the clock divider sync source is either ISTRP/N or SYNCP/N, clock divider syncing must be disabled after DAC34H84 initialization and before the data transmission by setting clkdiv_sync_ena (config0, bit 2) to "0". - (b) For Dual Sync Sources Mode, where the clock divider sync source is from the OSTR signal (either from external OSTRP/N or internal PLL N divider output), the clock divider syncing may be enabled at all time. - (c) Optionally, to prevent accidental syncing of the FIFO when sending the ISTRP/N or SYNCP/N pulse to other digital blocks such as NCO, QMC, etc, disable FIFO syncing by setting syncsel_fifoin(3:0) and syncsel_fifoout(3:0) to "0000" after the FIFO input and output pointers are initialized.
+FIFO and clock divider configurations after all the sync signals have provided the initial sync pulses needed for synchronization: - (a) For Single Sync Source Mode where the clock divider sync source is either ISTRP/N or SYNCP/N, clock divider syncing must be disabled after DAC34SH84 initialization and before the data transmission by setting clkdiv sync ena (config0, bit 2) to 0. - (b) For Dual Sync Sources Mode, where the clock divider sync source is from the OSTR signal (either from external OSTRP/N or internal PLL N divider output), the clock divider syncing may be enabled at all time. - (c) Optionally, to prevent accidental syncing of the FIFO when sending the ISTRP/N or SYNCP/N pulse to other digital blocks such as NCO, QMC, etc, disable FIFO syncing by setting syncsel_fifoin(3:0) and syncsel_fifoout(3:0) to 0000 after the FIFO input and output pointers are initialized.
 If the FIFO and sync remain enabled after initialization, the ISTRP/N or SYNCP/N pulse must occur in ways to not disturb the FIFO operation.
-Refer to the INPUT FIFO section for detail. - (d) Disable PLL N-divider syncing by setting pll_ndivsync_ena (config24, bit<11>) to "0". - 11.
-Enable transmit of data by asserting the TXENA pin or set sif_txenable to "1". - 12.
-At any time, if any of the clocks (i.e DATACLK or DACCLK) is lost or a FIFO collision alarm is detected, a complete resynchronization of the DAC is necessary.
+Refer to the INPUT FIFO section for detail. - (d) Disable PLL N-divider syncing by setting pll_ndivsync_ena (config24, bit<11>) to 0. - 11.
+Enable transmit of data by asserting the TXENA pin or set sif_txenable to 1. - 12.
+At any time, if any of the clocks (that is, DATACLK or DACCLK) is lost or a FIFO collision alarm is detected, a complete resynchronization of the DAC is necessary.
 Set TXENABLE low and repeat steps 7 through 11.
 Program the FIFO configuration and clock divider configuration per steps 7 and 8 appropriately to accept the new sync pulse or pulses for the synchronization.